arcalot/arcalot.github.io/docs/arcaflow/plugins/python/data-model.md

      value = MyEnum.Value1
 ```
 In the above example, the Value1 member of MyEnum is accessed and assigned to the variable value.

+!!!
+Note
+    The keys are the names of the enum elements, and the values are the corresponding values associated with those elements.
+The keys are used to refer to specific enum elements, while the values represent the actual values assigned to each element.
+The values can be of string or integer data types.
+The keys are used to reference specific enum elements, and the values represent the assigned values for comparison or other purposes.

+    When checking parameters against enum items, it is the key (enum item name) that is used for comparison, not the value.
+The purpose of enum items is to provide a set of distinct named constants, and the key (name) serves as an identifier for each constant.
+The values associated with the enum items are typically used for other purposes, such as representation, comparison, or additional information associated with the enum item.

 !!! tip
     Enums don't need to be dataclasses.